Context Egress Boundary

 - It gives privacy, security, and platform teams a shared vocabulary for data movement.

-- It creates a paid-product path for tenant-side egress enforcement, DLP integrations, provider adapters, residency alerts, and customer trust-center exports.
+- It creates a hosted-ready path for tenant-side egress enforcement, DLP integrations, provider adapters, residency alerts, and customer trust-center exports.

 Industry alignment